 When done properly, any kind of exercise can be good for your body.
 But aerobic exercise is the best type for your heart.
 Aerobic exercise is any activity that uses the large muscles in your body and gets your heart beating faster.

-To benefit your heart, experts recommend getting at least 30 minutes of moderate aerobic exercise on most days.
-This is about 2.5 hours a week.
+To benefit your heart, experts recommend getting at least 30 minutes of moderate aerobic exercise on most days with a target of 150 minutes per week.
+This is 2.5 hours a week.
 You can also break this up into a few 10- or 15-minute sessions each day.
 Moderate aerobic exercises include:

 - Hiking on flat ground